tdpham2/pacmof2/README.md

 ## Overview
 PACMOF2 is a Python package designed to predict partial atomic charges in Metal-Organic Frameworks (MOFs) with Density Functional Theory (DFT) level accuracy.
 It includes two pre-trained machine learning models: `PACMOF2_neutral` for neutral MOFs and `PACMOF2_ionic` for ionic MOFs.
 Detailed methods and implementation can be found in our upcoming publication.
+Associated data (models, DDEC6 data, PACMOF2 prediction data) for the project is available on Zenodo: https://zenodo.org/records/12747095

 ## Installation
 PACMOF2 has been tested with Python 3.9 and requires the following dependencies: